haproxytech/haproxy-spoa-dotnet/README.md

 ```
 $ dotnet add package HAProxy.StreamProcessingOffload.Agent --version 1.0.3
 ```
 5. Edit **Program.cs** to start a service listening on an IP and port.
-Create an instance of `FrameProcessor` and call `HandleStream` to process SPOP messages received on new network connections.
+Create an instance of `FrameProcessor` and call `HandleStreamAsync` to process SPOP messages received on new network connections.
 This method accepts a `NetworkStream` and a callback function that takes a `NotifyFrame` and returns `List<SpoeAction>`.

 ## Example